KyleDriver42/kfixes/readme.md

 ### **Overview**

 KTool is a PowerShell script designed to automate common IT support tasks and make PC maintenance and diagnostics more efficient.
-It can be run on a local machine or remotely on a connected host, providing a wide range of functions for technicians.
+It can be run on a local machine or remotely from the technician's machine to the user's machine, providing a wide range of functions for technicians.

 ---